jamie120/ms4-wild-mile/README.md

 #### Admin:

-- Ability to manage listings, edit and delete.
+- Ability to manage all listings, with edit and delete functions.
-- Ability to add merchandise listings to the site, edit and delete as required.
+- Ability to add merchandise to the site, edit and delete as required.
-- Ability to review listing submissions and approve the publishing of them to the site.
+- Ability to review listing submissions and approve the publishing of them to the site. (manage the 'active' status of conversion listings)

-### A detailed list of over 30 specific user stories has been complied to help steer the design process.
- * The list can be viewed using this link to a Google Drive Sheets file - [User Stories](https://docs.google.com/spreadsheets/d/1g_SrmtPI9fuqDBbD-NZnR5lpJLmGJHU5aqLjB80KybA/edit?usp=sharing)

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>